 Call your doctor if you have: signs of bleeding in your digestive tract--feeling very weak or dizzy, severe stomach pain, black or bloody stools, coughing up blood or vomit that looks like coffee grounds; or signs of bleeding in the brain--sudden numbness or weakness, slurred speech, severe headache, problems with vision or balance.

-Do not use this medicine within 28 days before or after a planned surgery.
+Do not use bevacizumab within 28 days before or after a planned surgery.

 Before taking this medicine